panda-planner-dev/pandaPIparser/doc/verify/format.md

 At the beginning of the decomposition section, you have to specify the root tasks.
-These are the IDs of the tasks that occur in the problems initial plan.
+These are the IDs of the tasks that occur in the problem's initial task network.
-You may provide them in any topological ordering that is compatible with the order imposed on the tasks in the initial plan.
+You may provide them in any topological ordering that is compatible with the order imposed on the tasks in the initial task network.

-Instead of providing the IDs of the tasks in the initial plan, you may also add an artificial 'root' tasks and provide its ID as the root ID.
+Instead of providing the IDs of the tasks in the initial task network, you may also add an artificial 'root' tasks and provide its ID as the root ID.
 It must be named `__top`.
-Its decomposition method must be named `__top_method` and is decomposed into the tasks of the initial plan, in any topological ordering.
+Its decomposition method must be named `__top_method` and is decomposed into the tasks of the initial task network, in any topological ordering.

 As an example for specifying the decomposition of a plan, consider the following part of a solution to a `transport` problem.